-Moving from House League to COMPETITIVE Hockey – Frequently Asked Questions
+Moving from Community Hockey (House League) to COMPETITIVE Hockey – Frequently Asked Questions

 1. What League does the OGHA compete in?

 The OGHA competes in a league run by the OWHA.
 Comprises teams from Kingston to Windsor and as far north as Sudbury (although Sudbury has to play out of GTA – we do not travel to them).